apiel/jsx-html/README.md

 The Element property innerHTML sets the HTML or XML markup contained within the property.

 In general, setting HTML from code is risky because it’s easy to inadvertently expose your users to a cross-site scripting (XSS) attack.
-So, you can set HTML directly from React, but you have to type out dangerouslySetInnerHTML and pass an object with a __html key, to remind yourself that it’s dangerous.

 ```tsx
 /// <reference path="https://raw.githubusercontent.com/apiel/jsx-html/master/jsx.d.ts" />